 Webinars remain a tried-and-true channel for most B2B demand gen campaigns, but they’re also easily the most complex campaigns for Marketing Ops.
+And since the pandemic, we’ve also seen webinars drop from ~50% attendance rates to ~25% attendance rates.
 This post walks through all the steps to plan a webinar, including realistic timelines, rethinking the stale format, and repackaging them.

 Step 1: When, what, who, and how

 - If you (or your team) are new to webinars, you’ll need at least a month to coordinate speakers, stand up a registration page, send 3 invites, and prepare the content.

 - As you get savvier, this can go faster, but you’ll almost always need to give MOPs 3 weeks prior notice to build the page and connect the event partner (that’s what we call Zoom, GoTo Webinar, etc).

 - Pick a “fan-favorite” topic – something ripped from the headlines, industry-wide, or pain-point related.

 - I promise almost no one wants to watch a product tour or hear your value prop.
 Instead, focus on genuine thought leadership, exclusive data, and expert knowledge.